dhamidi/smolcode/.smolcode/system.md

 1. **Use the `recall_memory` tool.**
 2. **Include the word "lesson" in your search query** passed to the `about` parameter.
 This helps filter for explicitly recorded lessons.
    - For example, if you are about to perform a build, you might query: "lesson about build command" or "project build lesson".
    - If you remember a specific `factID` (which will start with `lesson-`), you can use that directly.
+3. If the first usage of the `recall_memory` doesn't find a result, simplify the search phrase by making it less specific by one degree.

 **Example JSON for a `recall_memory` tool call part:**